 Plan I Students should begin looking for a MSFS program faculty member with whom to do their laboratory research and write their thesis upon entering the program in fall quarter.
 The faculty mentor with whom the graduate student works most closely (often their primary investigator) is known as the major professor, or Principal Investigator (PI).
-The major professor guides the graduate student through the process of identifying a desired area of focus, honing in on a research topic, completing the research, and writing their thesis.
+The major professor guides the graduate student through the process of identifying a desired area of focus, selecting a research topic, completing the research, and writing their thesis.
 The major professor also serves as the chair of the student's thesis committee.
 The program website contains information on current faculty from which students can select those whom they would like to talk to further about performing their research project with.
 The fall quarter seminar series invites MSFS program faculty to present their research to give students a better idea of the research they are currently focusing on in their labs as well.
-Students can also talk with graduate advisor for guidance on finding a research project and major professor.
+Students can also talk with graduate advisors, the Graduate Coordinator, the program Director, as well as the program's Technical Advisor for guidance on finding a research project and major professor.
 Please note that your graduate advisor cannot serve as your major professor as well.